arkency/posts/posts/2012-09-21-filepicker-and-aviary-image-uploading-on-steroids.md

  * You cannot download from Aviary the image in different resolutions.
 The workaround is to [upload it again to Filepicker](https://developers.filepicker.io/docs/web/#fpurl-save) and [download converted](https://developers.filepicker.io/docs/web/#fpurl-images).
 Too much hassle for me.
 It was just easier to this step on our server.

  * Both services ask you to link directly to their Javascript files instead of downloading them and using in your asset pipeline solution.
-So there are going to be addtional HTTP requests when loading the page.
+So there are going to be additional HTTP requests when loading the page.
 But the good side is that if they fix some bug or improve the editor, the changes will be automatically available to your users with you deploying your app again.

  * After save, the photo URL from Aviary is not available immediately.
 This presents a huge UI problem.
 What should I show to my user after setting new avatar when I might not yet have a new avatar image to display ?
 Even after refresh of the page the new avatar might not yet be ready if the server is still waiting for a request from Aviary.